grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -boltdb.shipper.compactor.working-directory
 [working_directory: <string> | default = ""]

-# The Shared store used for storing boltdb files.
+# The shared store used for storing boltdb files.
 Supported types: gcs, s3,
 # azure, swift, filesystem, bos.
 If not set, compactor will be initialized to
-# operate on all the object store indexes defined in the schema config.
+# operate on all the object stores that contain either boltdb-shipper or tsdb
+# index.
 # CLI flag: -boltdb.shipper.compactor.shared-store
 [shared_store: <string> | default = ""]

-# Prefix to add to Object Keys in Shared store.
+# Prefix to add to object keys in shared store.
 Path separator(if any) should
 # always be a '/'.
 Prefix should never start with a separator but should always
 # end with it.
 # CLI flag: -boltdb.shipper.compactor.shared-store.key-prefix